-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 - investigate computer records, phone records, emails and other correspondence (eg, WhatsApp messages), including deleted items.

-Refusal to grant case handlers access to business premises may lead to a fixed fine of 0.5% of the Turkish turnover generated in the financial year preceding the date of the fining decision (or, if this is not available, the turnover generated in the financial year closest to the date of the fining decision).
-It may also lead to a fine of 0.05% of the Turkish turnover generated in the financial year preceding the date of the fining decision for each day of violation (or, if this is not available, the turnover generated in the financial year closest to the date of the fining decision).
+Refusal to grant case handlers access to business premises may lead to a fixed fine of 0.5% of the Turkish turnover generated in the financial year preceding the date of the fining decision (or, if this is unavailable, the turnover generated in the financial year closest to the date of the fining decision).
+It may also lead to a fine of 0.05% of the Turkish turnover generated in the financial year preceding the date of the fining decision for each day of violation (or, if this is unavailable, the turnover generated in the financial year closest to the date of the fining decision).

 Case handlers can obtain a court order to conduct a dawn raid where the relevant undertaking refuses to allow the dawn raid.
-Other than that, case handlers do not need a court order for dawn raids.
+The Constitutional Court recently examined an individual application regarding on-site inspections conducted by the Competition Authority without obtaining a court decision (Decision 2019/40991 of 23 March 2023).
+The Constitutional Court decided that conducting an on-site inspection without obtaining a court decision violates the immunity of domicile and contravenes the relevant articles of the Constitution.
+Despite the Constitutional Court's decision, the Competition Authority has continued to conduct on-site inspections without obtaining a court decision.

-While Law 4054 requires the relevant undertaking's employees to provide oral explanations during dawn raids, in practice, case handlers will allow a delay in responding, so long as there is quick written follow-up correspondence.
+While Law 4054 requires the relevant undertaking's employees to provide oral explanations during dawn raids, in practice, case handlers will allow a delay in responding, as long as there is quick written follow-up correspondence.
 Therefore, in practice, employees can avoid providing answers during dawn raids on information they are not certain of at the time, provided that a written response is submitted within a mutually agreed timeframe.

-Pursuant to Article 15 of Law 4054, case handlers must carry with them an authorisation certificate when conducting on-site inspections, detailing the subject matter and purpose of the inspection, and explaining that an administrative fine will be imposed should incorrect information be provided.
-The case handlers' authorisation for dawn raids is therefore limited to the scope set out in this certificate.
+Pursuant to Article 15 of Law 4054, case handlers must carry an authorisation certificate with them when conducting on-site inspections:

+- explaining that an administrative fine will be imposed should incorrect information be provided.

+The case handlers' authorisation for dawn raids is limited to the scope set out in this certificate.

 3.3 To what extent may the enforcement authorities cooperate with their counterparts in other jurisdictions during their investigation?
 How common is such cooperation in practice?

-Article 43 of Decision 1/95 of the EC-Turkey Association Council authorises the TCA to notify and request the European Commission (Directorate-General of Competition) to apply relevant measures if it believes that cartels organised in the territory of the European Union are adversely affecting competition in Turkey.
-The provision grants reciprocal rights and obligations to the parties (the European Union and Turkey), and thus the European Commission can likewise request the TCA to apply relevant measures to restore competition in relevant markets.
-There are also a number of bilateral cooperation agreements between the TCA and competition agencies in other jurisdictions on cartel enforcement matters.
+Article 43 of Decision 1/95 of the EC-Turkey Association Council authorises the Competition Authority to notify and request the European Commission (Directorate-General of Competition) to apply relevant measures if it believes that cartels organised in the territory of the European Union are adversely affecting competition in Turkey.
+The provision grants reciprocal rights and obligations to the parties (the European Union and Turkey), and thus the European Commission can likewise request the Competition Authority to apply relevant measures to restore competition in relevant markets.
+There are also a number of bilateral cooperation agreements between the Competition Authority and competition agencies in other jurisdictions on cartel enforcement matters.

 3.4 Is there an opportunity for third parties to participate in the investigation?

-The Competition Board is entitled to request all information it deems necessary from all public institutions and organisations, undertakings and trade associations.
+The Competition Board is entitled to request all information that it deems necessary from all public institutions and organisations, undertakings and trade associations.
 Officials of these bodies, undertakings and trade associations may participate in the investigation process by providing the necessary information.
-Although third parties cannot request access to the file under Communiqué 2010/3 on Regulation of the Right to Access Files and the Protection of Commercial Secrets, they can apply for information under Law 4982 on the Right to Information.
-On third parties' intervention in appeals of Competition Board decisions, see question 7.2
+Although third parties cannot request access to the file under Communiqué 2010/3 on the Regulation of the Right to Access Files and the Protection of Commercial Secrets, they can apply for information under Law 4982 on the Right to Information.
+On third-party intervention in appeals of Competition Board decisions, see question 7.2.

 3.5 What are the general rights and obligations of the enforcement authorities during the investigation?